aquasecurity/defsec/avd_docs/aws/vpc/AVD-AWS-0104/docs.md

-### An egress security group rule allows traffic to /0.

 Opening up ports to connect out to the public internet is generally to be avoided.
 You should restrict access to IP addresses or ranges that are explicitly required where possible.

 ### Impact